Grant Application Reviewers

 What are the benefits of serving as an application reviewer?

-Application reviewers receive thorough training, a stipend, and if applicable, caregiver (including personal care and childcare) reimbursement.
 They also receive our sincere gratitude for their time and effort to support the arts ecosystem by reviewing the grant proposals.

 By serving you can expect to: